diogoamvasconcelos/social_watcher_v2/backend/docs/prod_checklist.md

 - add encryption-at-rest to dynamo,sqs,es,etc (might be expensive on KMS)
 - point-in-time recovery on ddb
 - full acceptance tests (that are also smoke tests maybe)
-  - twitte, and check notification to test discord channel
+  - twit, and check notification to test discord channel
 - load tests
   - add some heavy keywords (tesla, bitcoin, trump, etc)
 - give feedback if notification credentials (discord token) is not valid or fails
   - alert if notification failed...
+- enablw XRAY and use it on all lambdas and such
+  - wrap sqs, dynamodb, es, etc clients with xray instrumentation
+    - add segments and such